8 October 2010

 Every time 16-year old Rini Putri and her friends look at their shelter, they smile.
 The shelter which functions as an orphanage is uniquely shaped.
 In fact, it is quite possibly the longest shelter in West Sumatra.

 Rini Putri with her friends in front of the unique Miftahul Jannah orphanage building contributed by PMI in Sungai Sarik, Sungai Sarik village, Pesisir Selatan district, West Sumatra.
-The orphanage was built by merging six regular shelters
+The orphanage was built by merging six regular shelters “At a glance, the building looks like a train wagon,” says Rini who had been living for years at the nearby Miftahul Jannah orphanage which was destroyed in the quake.

 “I saw the building collapse,” said Rini, recalling the 7.9 Richter scale earthquake.
 Two weeks after the earthquake, Rini and her friends were still sleeping outside the remains of the building.
 They feared sleeping inside as the walls of the building were mostly cracked and warped.